sublimator/wm-firefox-extension-coil/README.md

-Boilterplate for a WebMonetization extension to work with a native prototype WebMonetization implementation of Firefox at https://github.com/sidvishnoi/gecko-webmonetization/.
+A sample WebMonetization extension to demonstrate WebMonetization in a Firefox implementation (prototype) at https://github.com/sidvishnoi/gecko-webmonetization/.
+This extension is based on the [Coil WebMonetization extension](https://github.com/coilhq/web-monetization-projects/tree/189b612/packages/coil-extension).

 ## How to use?